 How do I buy a Downtown parking permit?

-Parking permits can be purchased in the Finance Department, located at City Hall 400 Grand Avenue, Lower Level.
+Online parking permit registration and and purchase is also available in the Finance Department, located at City Hall 400 Grand Avenue, Lower Level.
 The Finance Department is open Monday through Friday, 8:00 am - 4:00 pm.

 Annual Permit Cost